lf-lang/embedded-lab/src/Tools.md

 As is typical of embedded platforms, the Pololu robot does not normally have a terminal connected to it.
 The LEDs and small LCD display can be used to get information about the running program, but often, particularly while debugging, it is convenient to be able to simply insert `printf` statements into your programs to see what is going on.

 Your first task here is to modify your previous LED blinker to print "ON" and "OFF" each time it turns on or off the LED.
+Please put your modified program in a file called `ToolsPrintfSolution.lf`.
 If you run the program as above, however, where do these printed statements go?

 The C function `printf` sends textual data to a conceptual device called **stdout** (for "standard output").
 By default, the robot is configured to direct all stdout text to a serial port on its USB interface.